sedillon93/39-sorting-algorithms/README.md

 * Elements equal to the pivot
 * Elements greater than the pivot

+## Testing
+- Write a test function that generates an array of N random integers
+- Write a test function that asserts an array is sorted (based on your sorting implementation)
+- Test each sort against an empty array, single-element array, small array, medium array and 10,000 item array.

 ## Stretch Goals
 Implement the remaining feature tasks